andrewderango/Minesweeper/README.md

 ### Terminal Command to Run main.c
 ``gcc -o main main.c``<br>
 ``./main``

+### Video Demo
+Check out the [video demonstration](https://youtu.be/2Xo9pq2RnC0) to see the Minesweeper app in action!

 ## GTK 3 Install
 In order to run the version of the game with the GUI (main_Graphic.c), you must have GTK 3 installed.
 The shell game (main.c) requires no previous installations other than the C compiler.
 The installation steps are listed below for Windows and Mac.<br>